NativeScript/docs-v7/file-system/HOW-TO.md

 ```
 ### Path Join
-Concatinate a path to a file by providing multiple path arguments.
+Concatenate a path to a file by providing multiple path arguments.
 ``` JavaScript
 var documents = fs.knownFolders.documents();